 How MD Young Minds Works

-MD Young Minds is a new resource for teens and adolescents who are struggling with their mental health.
+MD Young Minds is a text message program that connects teens and adolescents with supportive texts.
+They focus on adolescent concerns and worries.
 It’s a program designed by the Maryland Department of Health, Office of Suicide Prevention, and utilizes 211 Maryland’s texting platform.

 In Maryland, one in five teens considered attempting suicide in the last year, according to the 2021 Maryland Youth Pandemic Behavior Survey.